Joint detection and matching of feature points in multimodal images: Introduction

 In particular, we propose the following contributions:

-\textbf{First,} we propose a novel hybrid CNN architecture consisting of both a Siamese and asymmetric sub-networks, able to leverage both the joint and disjoint information in multimodal patches, to determine their similarity.
+\textbf{First, }we present a novel approach for the joint detection and matching of feature points in multi-modality images.

-\textbf{Second}, we show that the use of auxiliary losses in hybrid architectures improves the convergence of each sub-network during training, and the convergence of the hybrid model.
+\textbf{Second}, the proposed scheme is implemented using a novel Hybrid CNN architecture consisting of both a Siamese and asymmetric sub-networks, able to leverage both the joint and disjoint cues in multimodal patches, to determine their similarity.

-\textbf{Third, }we propose an effective and computationally efficient hard negative mining scheme that is shown to significantly improve the matching accuracy.
+\textbf{Third, }we show that training the proposed Hybrid CNN by multi-loss learning improves the descriptors' matching accuracy.

-\textbf{Last, }the proposed scheme was experimentally shown to compare favorably with contemporary schemes when applied to state-of-the-art multimodal image matching benchmarks \cite{Aguilera_cvprw_2016,en2018ts} and the corresponding source-code was made available publicly\footnote{ https://github.com/eladbb/HybridSiamese}.
+\textbf{Last, }the proposed scheme was experimentally shown to outperform contemporary approaches when applied to state-of-the-art multimodal image matching benchmarks \cite{Aguilera_cvprw_2016,aguilera2017cross,en2018ts} and feature points detection schemes.
+The corresponding source code was made publicly available\footnote{https://github.com/eladbb/HybridSiamese}.